EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 EntityGraphQL adds the `PeopleMutations` mutation controller and all its mutation methods (those with [GraphQLMutation] applied).

-For each mutation request, EntityGraphQL creates a new instance of `PeopleMuations`.
-Dependency injection on the constructor and mutation methods follows the same pattern as [in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection).
+For each mutation request, EntityGraphQL creates a new instance of `PeopleMuations` and provides services to it through [dependency injection](#dependenciesinjection&services).

 **Register all mutation controllers implementing or derving from a type**